 Ranked matches have the potential to be better if we simply had more time.
 Imagine 20-minute matches instead of 10.
 This can lead to situations where those on the losing side can simply avoid direct fights and focus on coming back via defending and farming the jungle or the opposite lane of where their opponents are at.
 Once the former has caught up in terms of exp, they can start to equalize and even win the match because the game gave them enough time to do so.

-Another benefit of having more time is that the quality of the matches themselves get better.
+Another benefit of having more time is that the quality of the matches themselves gets better.
 Teams are inclined to think of more in-depth and unique strategies to win the game because they have the time to do so.
-The game's exp and score gain can also be adjusted in accordance to the new match length.
+The game's exp and score gain can also be adjusted by the new match length.

 The current iteration of ranked matches heavily favors the team that can secure the laning phase of the match due to its short length, which brings us to the final point of this review.